VictoryTek/Desktop-Logo/README.md

 max_logo_percent = 0.18
 opacity = 0.85
 ```
-The applet loads this file at startup (future: path may become XDG config).
-If `desktop-logo.toml` is missing, the applet will error out; a future enhancement may add default generation.
+If the file is missing the applet exits with an error.
+Provide your own image path for `logo_path` (absolute paths work).

 ## Positions
 Use: `tl`, `tr`, `bl`, `br` for Top/Bottom + Left/Right.